 E. The provisions of this section shall not (i) apply in an instance where a separate, signed legal agreement exists between a landlord and tenant or homeowner and mortgage holder to stay legal action or defer the filing of an unlawful detainer motion for nonpayment of rent or foreclosure proceeding on any mortgage or to the execution of or sale under any deed of trust for a term of 30 days or greater or (ii) affect any other terms of a valid rental agreement or note secured by a one-family to four-family residential property, mortgage, or deed of trust unrelated to nonpayment of rent or default of a mortgage caused by a closure of the United States government.

-2.
+2. That the provisions of subsections B, C and D with respect to continuance or stay shall also be applicable to any tenant, homeowner or owner, respectively, affected by the novel coronavirus (COVID-19) pandemic public health crisis during the period for which the Governor has declared a state of emergency (the “Emergency”).
+Subsection D shall be expanded during the Emergency to include any owner who rents a residential dwelling unit located in the Commonwealth, regardless of whether the unit is one-family to four-family, and who is affected by the Emergency.
+For purposes of the preceding sentences, affected shall mean a loss of income from a public or private source due to the Emergency and the affected party must request a stay or continuance, as applicable, and provide written evidence to the court or his lender, as applicable, that he is not currently receiving such wages or payments as a result of the Emergency.
+However, such tenants, homeowners and owners are excluded from this paragraph, if they are covered by or subject to protection from eviction or foreclosure through the provisions of a federal, state or local law, regulation or action enacted in response to the coronavirus (COVID-19) pandemic or the Emergency.
+Any continuance or stay period provided by this section shall be tolled during the period of any judicial emergency declared pursuant to §17.1-330 due to the Emergency.
+The sixty day continuance provided by this section shall run concurrently with any period of eviction protection provided by any other state or federal law.

-3.
+3. That an emergency exists and this legislation shall be effective immediately upon its passage.